jgrapht/jgrapht/docs/guide-templates/VertexAndEdgeTypes.md

 Another common case is for each edge to bear a double-valued weight as its only attribute (e.g. a physical network with latency measured for each link).
-For this case, JGraphT supplies the `DefaultWeightedEdge` class, which extends the optimization mentioned in the previous section by storing the weight directly on the edge object.
+For this case, JGraphT supplyMap the `DefaultWeightedEdge` class, which extends the optimization mentioned in the previous section by storing the weight directly on the edge object.